 Such generous rewards should be all the incentive you need to continue on with Wine Wars: Belgaard, which is nearly identical to the two aforementioned Wine Wars quests in that there are five map markers you’ll need to clear to rid the land of its troubles.

 Belgaard Site: Vineyard Infestation

-First step in this quest is to head southwest of the Belgaard Vineyard to locate its signpost, if you don't already have it (there's a good chance you ran across it on your way to Francollarts earlier, during the quest Turn and Face the Strange).
-Once you're certain you have that signpost, make your way northeast from the Belgaard Vineyard where, halfway between the vineyard and the Mere-Lachaiselongue Cemetery, you'll find a Vineyard Infestation event.
-Instead of new critters native to Toussaint, you'll find some good old Endregas have moved into these fields, including an Endrega Warrior, Endrega Drone, and Endrega Workers (level thirty-seven).
-Kill them, blow up their nest, and loot a nearby body to find "Thierry Pires' Journal", for what that's worth.
+First step in this quest is to head southwest of the Belgaard Vineyard to locate its signpost, if you don’t already have it (there’s a good chance you ran across it on your way to Francollarts earlier, during the quest Turn and Face the Strange).
+Once you’re certain you have that signpost, make your way northeast from the Belgaard Vineyard where - halfway between the vineyard and the Mere-Lachaiselongue Cemetery - you’ll find a Vineyard Infestation event (#1 on the map).
+Instead of new critters native to Toussaint, you’ll find some good old Endregas have moved into these fields, including an Endrega Warrior, Endrega Drone, and Endrega Workers (level thirty-seven).
+Kill them, blow up their nest, and loot a nearby body to find “Thierry Pires’ Journal”, for what that’s worth.